apache/cloudstack-documentation/source/adminguide/networking/vnf_templates_appliances.rst

 which offers network services, for example routers, firewalls, load balancers.

-Adding VNF templates from URL
+Adding a VNF template from an URL
 -------

 To create a VNF appliance, user needs to register a VNF template and add VNF settings.